pokeclicker/pokeclicker-wiki/data/Oak Items/Explosive Charge_description.md

-When equipped, the Explosive Charge increases the number of tiles the Bomb tool can target, up to 10 extra.
+While equipped, the Explosive Charge increases the number of tiles the Bomb tool can target, up to ten extra based on its level.
+This works for both the player and any Underground Helpers currently mining Treasures.